TheSmiths/ts.boilerplate/README.md

 At the root of a **doc** or **test** branch, you may find a `gulpfile`.
 Just use the `gulp` command to display available tasks.
 Every project has also a similar file that allow you to build or launch tests.

+*update*
+Because the project is still moving and experimenting things; The diffirent tasks available with gulp are likely to evolve; We might also add new ones.
+Using `ts-boilerplate update` inside an existing project will update all gulpfiles of every branch.
+So, the boilerplate could be update via `npm update` and you could then refresh your project files with the updated one using the `update` command of the boilerplate!